moeamaya/moeamaya.github.com/_posts/2013-03-03-quora_and_prettythings.md

 <div class="rating"><span>CRITIQUE</span>6 / 10</div>
 I had the chance to interview with Quora as a designer, and through this exercise I spent some time analyzing the current Quora question page.
-As a designer problem, Quora is situated firmly within the domain of typography, where one recognizes the abundance of information that is delivered primarily through text.
+As a design problem, Quora is situated firmly within the domain of typography, where one recognizes the abundance of information that is delivered primarily through text.
 I found the lack of consistency and over-presentation of information to be problematic, while the overall heirarchy seems too closely spaced.
 In reinterpretating I tried to split information more distinctly while removing barriers of consumption.
 The actionable items are still present but work with the layout rather than opposed to it.
 I think the Quora product is great, and hope they continue their substantial growth and improvement.
 </div>
 <br>
 <img src="images/quora.jpg">